Tanimal19/Spotify-on-Readme/README.md

 var client_secret = ''; // your client secret
 var refresh_token = ''; // your refresh token
 ```

+> [!WARNING]
+> Using this method, your spotify api keys will be place in `get_spotify.js`,
+> and unfortunately, this file can be access by others (I haven't come up with a better way to hide the keys).
+> Thus it's better to only use **read-only scopes**, to prevent others modify your spotify contents.

 > [!IMPORTANT]
 > This config will get your